The UK Pay TV market is dominated by Sky UK, formerly known as British Sky Broadcasting or BSkyB. In 2015 Sky had 11 million pay TV customers.

 Sky Digital, BSkyB’s digital satellite service was launched on 1 October 1998.
 In October 2001, BSkyB closed its analogue service.
 Sky Digital offered a number of improvements over its analogue service, from improvement in picture and sound quality, an increase in the number of channels on offer and an interactive services.
 The increased number of channels required more satellite capacity, so the Astra 2 group of satellites located at 28.2 to 28.5 east were allocated for UK satellite TV.

 Previous satellites used for Sky TV were Astra 2A, Astra 2B, Astra 2C, Astra 2D and Eurobird 28.

 The majority of the Sky TV pay channels are on the European beam of the Astra 2E, Astra 2F and Astra 2G satellites.
-The European beam give very good reception across the majority of mainland Spain.
-This means that the Sky TV pay channels can be received in Spain on a satellite dish measuring a minimum of 80x85cm.
+The European beam give very good reception across the majority of mainland Europe and Spain.

 Freesat From Sky

 Freesat From Sky offers all the main “free to air” UK TV channels, and also a handful of “free to view” channels.

 Most of the free to air channels on Freesat From Sky are also available on Freesat.
 Free to air channels are channels that are available subscription and encryption free,meaning they do not require any form of viewing card to watch.

 Free to View are channels that are available subscription free, but are encrypted.
 This means they require a “free to view” or a “Freesat From Sky” viewing card.

 To watch Sky TV pay channels, users required a Sky digibox, a Sky viewing card and a satellite dish with Low Noise Block LNB.
 The satellite dish collects the signals and reflects them to the LNB which collects the signals and sends then down the cable to the Sky digibox which then turns those signals into pictures and sounds.